Episodes from Mani's Missionary Work: Description

 The fourth scene is divided into four smaller scenes, describing the interaction between the priests and the laity, that is, the missionary work.
 The fifth scene can be divided into two parts, left and right, separated by a city wall.
 The left side describes a sermon meeting, which should be held in a natural environment on the outskirts; the right side is a Manichaean temple in the city, where lay believers gather in front of the temple to make offerings.
 The last scene can be seen as a summary of the entire painting, showing the success of the mission and the final establishment of the Mani Church.
 Therefore, what is depicted in "Mani's Community Established" is naturally a follow-up event of this painting.

 Excursus

-Eight silk hanging scrolls with Manichaean didactic images from southern China from between the 12th and the 15th centuries, which can be divided into four categories:
+Eight silk hanging scrolls with Manichaean didactic images from southern China from between the 12th and the 15th centuries.
+They can be divided into four categories: